mose247/3D-object-detection/README.md

 <img src="https://github.com/mose247/sensor-fusion-and-tracking/blob/main/img/range_intensity_image.jpg" title="Range and Intensity channels" width=100% height=100%>
 </p>

-Range images can be converted into 3D Point-Clouds using the sensor intrinsic and estrinsic parameters.
+Range images can be converted into 3D Point-Clouds by leveraging the sensor intrinsic and estrinsic parameters.
 Below, vehicles approaching from different directions and with varying degrees of visibility are shown in the 3D space.
-Vehicles that are close to the LiDAR appear denser and from them it is possible to distinguish tyres, sidemirrors and windshield.
-On the contrary, vehicles that are far away from the sensor are covered with fewer points due to occlusion and sensor's limited resolution, hence finer details are harder to identify.
+It is worth to notice that vehicles close to the LiDAR appear as dense distribution of points, making it is possible to distinguish  features as tires, side mirrors or windshields.
+In contrast, vehicles located farther from the sensor are covered with fewer points due to occlusion and the sensor's limited resolution, making it more challenging to identify finer details.

 | Vehicle front view            |  Vehicle rear view |
 :-------------------------:|:-------------------------: